Lewth by Tess Young

 This pattern is available from Payhip via the pattern website linked above, or from LoveCrafts here - priced in Euros.

 Lewth is worked sideways from tip to tip increasing as you go to the mid point then decreasing.
-The stitch pattern is a shifting 2 x 2 rib which works in one direction as you increase and the other as you decrease, this creates a ‘V’ shape in the stitch pattern which follows the line/shape of the shawl.
+The textured stitch pattern creates a ‘V’ shape that follows the line/shape of the shawl.

-The tip to tip construction makes it ideal if you want to use up every last bit of yarn – weigh your yarn at the start, stop increasing when you’re half way through your yarn and then start decreasing.
-The pattern is a simple 4 stitch 8 row repeat.
+However, the tip to tip construction makes it ideal if you want to use up whatever quantity of yarn that you have – weigh your yarn at the start, stop increasing when you’re half way through your yarn and then start decreasing.
+The simple 4 stitch 8 row pattern repeat is ideal for this approach.

 ’Lewth’ is Dorset dialect for ‘shelter’ or ‘warmth’ which can be found in the poetry of Thomas Hardy and/or William Barnes, who between them have probably done most to preserve the dialect I grew up hearing, but which is now rarely spoken.